ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 {: #create_cos}

 {{site.data.keyword.cos_full_notm}} is encrypted and dispersed across multiple geographic locations, and accessed over HTTP using a REST API. {{site.data.keyword.cos_full_notm}} provides flexible, cost-effective, and scalable cloud storage for unstructured data.
-We will use this to store the files uploaded by the UI.
+You will use this to store the files uploaded by the UI.

 1. From the Dashboard, click on [**Create resource**](https://console.bluemix.net/catalog/) and select [**{{site.data.keyword.cos_short}}**](https://console.bluemix.net/catalog/services/cloud-object-storage) from the Storage section.
 2. Name the service `myobjectstorage` click **Create**.